lambdalisue/vim-gita/README.md

 It will open a commit window which indicate the current status of next commit.
 If the current buffer is not under a git working tree, it won't open the window.

-The commit window exsits mainly for editing a commit message, thus most of status manipulation keys are not available in the window.
+The commit window exists mainly for editing a commit message, thus most of status manipulation keys are not available in the window.
 To manipulate the status again, hit `cc` to return the status window.
-Hit `?m` to see a helo of default mappings available in the commit window.
+Hit `?m` to see a help of default mappings available in the commit window.

 In the commit window, you also see the current status of the git working tree in 'Short Format' (`git status --short`).
 Hit `?s` to see a help of 'Short Format'.